OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 ~~~~~~~~~~~~~

 The :code:`list_inputs()` method on a `System` will display all the inputs
-in alphabetical order with their values.
+in execution order with their values.
+By default, the variable name and variable value
+is displayed.
+Also by default, the variables are displayed as part of the System hierarchy.
+Finally, the default is to display this information to :code:`'stdout'`.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.test_list_inputs